The Little Review: Obscenity trial of Ulysses

 The trial was discussed in Girls Lean Back Everywhere by First Amendment attorney Edward de Grazia, whose book was titled based on a quote from Jane Heap.
 In response to John Summer, Secretary of the New York Society for the Suppression of Vice, who initiated the suppression, Heap wrote of James Joyce: Mr. Joyce was not teaching early Egyptian perversions nor inventing new ones.
 Girls lean back everywhere, showing lace and silk stockings; wear low-cut sleeveless blouses, breathless bathing suits; men think thoughts and have emotions about these things everywhere--seldom as delicately and imaginatively as Mr. Bloom (in the "Nausicaa" episode)--and no one is corrupted.

 Although the obscenity trial was ostensibly about Ulysses, Irene Gammel argues that The Little Review came under attack for its overall subversive tone and, in particular, its publication of the sexually explicit writings of the Baroness Elsa von Freytag-Loringhoven.
 Heap championed the Baroness's Dada poetry, printing it alongside the serialization of Ulysses from 1918-1921 and making Freytag-Loringhoven the journal's most frequently printed poet.
 Heap and the Baroness shared a confrontational feminist agenda.
 Gammel writes, “If Heap was the field marshall for The Little Reviews vanguard battle against puritan conventions and traditional sexual aesthetics, then the Baroness was to become its fighting machine”.
 Following the obscenity trial, Anderson and Heap were forced to restrict the magazine's content to less inflammatory material, and they no longer printed their motto, “Making No Compromise with the Public Taste”.

 Post-trial

 In 1923, Anderson and Heap traveled to Paris and met Pound and other literary expatriates during the trip.
 While The Little Review continued to publish, publication had become irregular during this time.
 By 1925, after being in Europe for a time, Anderson and Heap parted ways: Heap returned to New York with The Little Review and Anderson remained in Europe.
+From 1924 to 1927, Heap owned and operated The Little Review Gallery, which featured primarily European modernists.